-Opana ER (extended-release) and Opana (immediate-release) are oral formulations of the opioid analgesic oxymorphone, used for the relief of moderate-to-severe pain.
-Opana ER is indicated for patients requiring continuous, around-the-clock opioid treatment for an extended period of time, and Opana is indicated for the relief of acute pain where the use of an opioid is appropriate.
+Opana (immediate-release) and Opana ER (extended-release) are oral formulations of the opioid analgesic oxymorphone, used for the relief of moderate-to-severe pain.
+Opana is indicated for the relief of acute pain where the use of an opioid is appropriate, and Opana ER is indicated for patients requiring continuous, around-the-clock opioid treatment for an extended period of time.